Mary Katharine Goddard: Printing career

+During the Revolution, Goddard opposed the Stamp Act vehemently because it would increase the cost of printing.

-When on January 18, 1777, the Second Continental Congress moved that the Declaration of Independence be widely distributed, Goddard was one of the first to offer the use of her press.
-This was in spite of the risks of being associated with what was considered a treasonable document by the British.
+When, on January 18, 1777, the Second Continental Congress moved that the Declaration of Independence be widely distributed, Goddard was one of the first to offer the use of her press.
+This was in spite of the risks of being associated with what was considered a treasonous document by the British.
 Her copy, the Goddard Broadside, was the second printed, and the first to contain the typeset names of the signatories, including John Hancock.
+The names of secretary Charles Thomson and president John Hancock of the Continental Congress were the only two that were on earlier printed copies.
+Goddard also signed her name on the bottom of the document.
+It reads “Baltimore, in Maryland: Printed by Mary Katharine Goddard.”
+About 2 years earlier, she had started printing her name on the bottom of her newspaper.
+However, those she signed with “Published by M.K.
+Goddard" instead of her full name.

 Postmaster

 Goddard was a successful postmaster for 14 years, from 1775 to 1789.
-In 1789, however, she was removed from the position by Postmaster General Samuel Osgood despite general protest from the Baltimore community.
-Osgood asserted that the position required "more traveling ... than a woman could undertake" and appointed a political ally of his to replace her.
+In 1789, however, she was fired by Postmaster General Samuel Osgood despite general protest from the Baltimore community.
+Osgood claimed that the position required "more traveling ... than a woman could undertake" and appointed a political ally of his to replace her.

-Goddard generally did not take part in public controversies, preferring to maintain editorial objectivity; therefore, few articles contain her personal opinions, and her defense was not mounted publicly.
 On November 12, 1789, over 230 citizens of Baltimore, including more than 200 leading businessmen, presented a petition demanding her reinstatement, which was unsuccessful.

 Later life

 Goddard remained in Baltimore after her dismissal as Postmaster.
 She continued to run, until 1809 or 1810, a bookshop that had previously been an adjunct to her printing business, and sold books, stationery, and dry goods.
-Goddard died August 12, 1816, still beloved by her community, and was buried in the graveyard of the St. Paul’s Parish.
+Goddard died August 12, 1816, still beloved by her community, and was buried in the graveyard of the St. Paul's Parish.

+She posthumously freed her slave, Belinda Starling, in her will, wherein she wrote that she, "give[s] and grant[s] to my female slave, Belinda Starling, aged about 26 years, her Freedom at my death; and I also give and bequeath unto said Belinda Starling all the property of which I may did possessed; all which I do to recompense the faithful performance of duties to me."